The state of American workers today is jarring.

 Indeed, the poorest students score on average 400 points below the wealthiest students on the SAT; many score so low they will not be admitted to 4-year colleges.

 American schools with the highest test scores and graduation rates tend to be very fine buildings serving middle class and wealthier populations, usually white.
 The poorly performing schools are crumbling facilities serving the very poor, usually black and Hispanic, who disproportionately suffer with low-quality teachers, overcrowded classes, and a lack of books, supplies, and physical and mental health care.
 “I want to be able to go to school and not have to worry about being bitten by mice, being knocked out by the gases, being cold in the rooms,” a Detroit student, Wisdom Morales, said in 2016.
+Some states now have classrooms with 40-50 students (Maass, The Case for Socialism).

 School funding is based on property taxes, which ensures poor neighborhoods have poorly-funded schools.
 It’s also often based on test scores, which ensures low-performing schools stay poorly funded.